epfl-ada/ada-2024-project-d2ptm/README.md

    - From which to which year has the cluster existed?
 Are clusters “compact” in time?
    - Do the characteristics of the leading actor group evolve over time?

 While answering these questions provides a comprehensive analysis for the USA movies, we want to understand how likely the same conclusions will hold for other countries.
 Therefore, we will compare the clusters from the USA with the clusters from another country, e.g. India:

+6. **Countries wise comparison**
-- Do the clusters have a significant distribution difference between these two countries (e.g., tend to be much smaller/bigger in size)
+   - Do the clusters have a significant distribution difference between these two countries (e.g., tend to be much smaller/bigger in size)?
-- What are the differences between top-one (revenue-wise) cluster for these countries in terms of distributions (age, genres, etc.).
+   - What are the differences between top-one (revenue-wise) cluster for these countries in terms of distributions (age, genres, etc.)?

 ## Methods